Supreme Court upholds law banning domestic abusers from having guns

 In the wake of that ruling nearly two years ago, a number of long-standing gun laws have been challenged in federal courts and, in some instances, invalidated.
 But confusion and division among lower courts over how to apply the Supreme Court's so-called history-and-tradition test led to calls for the justices to clarify it.

-The legal battle involving the protections for victims of domestic violence presented the high court with the first opportunity to address that fallout.
+The legal battle involving the protections for victims of domestic violence presented the high court with the first opportunity to address that fallout, and Roberts wrote that some lower courts have "misunderstood" the methodology of its recent Second Amendment cases, which he said were "not meant to suggest a law trapped in amber."

 The case involves a law enacted by Congress 30 years ago, which prohibits people under domestic-violence restraining orders from having guns.
 A Texas man, Zackey Rahimi, was subject to such an order granted to a former girlfriend when he threatened another woman with a firearm and fired guns in public on five different occasions in December 2020 and January 2021.